zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/vectorscan/_review.md

         answers:
             - "Yes"
             - "No"
-        correct_answer: 0
+        correct_answer: 1
         explination: >
-            Yes, Vectorscan is a fork of Intel's Hyperscan regex library that is fully supported on 64-bit Arm servers
+            The answer is yes: Vectorscan is a fork of Intel's Hyperscan regex library that is fully supported on 64-bit Arm servers

     - questions:
         question: >